THE PHILIP MERRILL COLLEGE OF JOURNALISM (JOUR)1100 Knight Hall, 301-405-2399

 Assistant Dean(s): Lele Ashworth, Emily Hartz

-Professors: L. Dalglish (Dean and Prof), M. Feldstein (Richard Eaton Chair), K. Klose (Prof), S. Moeller (Prof of Media and International Affairs and Dir.
-International Center for Media and the Public Agenda), S. Oates (Prof and Sr. Scholar), C. Rogers (Prof Of Practice), G. Solomon (Prof Of Practice and Dir.
+Professors: L. Dalglish (Dean and Prof), M. Feldstein (Richard Eaton Chair), K. Klose, S. Moeller (Prof of Media and International Affairs and Dir.
+International Center for Media and the Public Agenda), S. Oates (Prof and Sr. Scholar), C. Rogers (Prof of Practice), G. Solomon (Prof of Practice and Dir.
 Povich Center for Sports Journalism), L. Steiner, C. Stepp

 Assistant Professors: K. Chadha (Asst Prof and Dir.
-Media, Self & Society, CP Scholars), R. Yaros
+Media, Self & Society Program, College Park Scholars), N. Diakopoulos (Asst Prof)

 Professors Emeriti: M. Beasley, D. Gomery

 Visiting Faculty: S. Banisky (Abell Prof in Baltimore Journalism), K. Blackistone (Povich Chair in Sports Journalism), L. Walker (Visiting Prof in Digital Innovation)